You need the best OBD2 scanner to be able to scan your vehicles for problems and keep them well-maintained.

 SRS: LAUNCH CRP129 is excellent at finding airbag deployment problems.
 It is one of the most important features when it comes to safety as issues with the SRS can be fatal and lead to major injuries in case the car gets into an accident.

-This tool is equipped to scan the SRS and help you reset the SRS light after you have solved the problem.
+This tool is equipped to scan the airbag and help you reset the SRS light after you have solved the problem.

 Engine: AstroAI OS320 is a complete tool that can identify and help you solve a majority of engine-related codes.